kmkr/splendid-nudibranch/content.md

 Location Lembeh Strait, Indonesia
 Tags fish 2019 portrait
 Latin Solenostomus paradoxus
-Description The ghost pipefish camouflages very well in coral reefs, and spend a lot of time floating - almost like a slow moving leaf - with its mouth pointed downwards.
+Description The ghost pipefish camouflages very well in coral reefs, and spend a lot of time floating, almost like a slow moving leaf, with its mouth pointed downwards.

 2019-indo-DSC02121.jpg